depeperwinkel

 - d-limonene, responsible for the citrus aromas,

-To reach the kernels, remove the skirt of the seed pod and flatten the core of the fruit.
-This must be done carefully, because it is important to keep the seeds as whole as possible, in order to be able to separate them from the other contents of the capsule.
+To reach the grains, the shell of the seed pod is removed and the core of the fruit is flattened.
+This must be done carefully, because it is important to keep the seeds as intact as possible so that they can be separated from the rest of the contents of the capsule.

-The grains are ground just like peppercorns.A good ras el hanout contains grain of paradise, which is called 'gouza sahraouia' in Morocco.
-In many versions of ras-el-hanout it is now replaced by Asian cubeb pepper, or black pepper.
-Grain of paradise is on the rise again, not only in African cuisines, but also in beers, spirits and European cuisine.
+The grains are ground like peppercorns.A good ras el hanout contains grain of paradise, which in Morocco is called 'gouza sahraouia'.
+In many versions of ras el hanout it is now replaced by Asian cubeb pepper, or black pepper.
+Grain of paradise is making a comeback, not only in African cuisines, but also in beers, spirits and in European cuisine.

-Grain of paradise is delicious with lamb dishes, zucchini, potatoes and eggplant.
+Paradise grain is delicious with lamb dishes, courgette, potatoes and aubergine.

 Features: